A Green Connect veg box spring

 2 cups finely chopped oak lettuce leaves

-1/2 medium white onion (sliced in half moons)endive
+1/2 medium white onion (sliced in half moons)

 2/3 cup walnuts